 What process should employers follow to control coronavirus risks when returning to work from the lockdown?

-Where employees are unable to work from home and the employer asks them to return to work, the employer must ensure that it puts in place measures to reduce the risk of coronavirus (COVID-19) transmission as far as is reasonably practicable.
+Where an employer asks employees to return to work, the employer must ensure that it puts in place measures to reduce the risk of coronavirus (COVID-19) transmission as far as is reasonably practicable.

 The UK Government has published a number of Working safely during coronavirus guides, setting out measures to keep the risk of infection as low as possible in different types of workplace.
 As public health is a devolved matter, employers in Northern Ireland, Scotland and Wales should consult the UK Government guidance alongside guidance on the public health and safety requirements applicable to their location.